dd-pardal/gamma-archiver/README.md

 ## <!-- OwO --> What’s this?

 Gamma Archiver is a program that archives data from Discord, including users, members, servers, roles, channels, threads and messages (called “objects” from now on).
-It's designed to handle large amounts of data and can use multiple accounts at the same time.
+It’s designed to handle large amounts of data and can use multiple accounts at the same time.

 The archiver can archive already-created objects (e.g. message history) and also new objects as soon as they’re created.
 It archives past messages from multiple channels concurrently, allowing it to easily archive thousands of messages per second if there are enough channels, up to a theoretical maximum of 5000 messages per account per second.
 It records all changes to objects, allowing you to see how any server looked like at any point in time.
 Information is never deleted from the database, so past versions of objects and deleted objects are still viewable.